MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Keep bottom rows transform found inside the Reduce rows group of the home tab](media/query-folding-basics/keep-bottom-rows-ui.png)

-After selecting this transform, a new dialogue will appear where you can enter the number of rows that you'd like to keep.
+After selecting this transform, a new dialog will appear where you can enter the number of rows that you'd like to keep.
 For this case, you enter the value ten as shown in the image below and then click the OK button.

 ![Entering the value twenty inside the Keep bottom rows dialog](media/query-folding-basics/keep-bottom-rows-dialog.png)